Upturn: Information

-Upturn is Japanese hip-hop group Lead's twenty-first single and first release of 2013.
-It continued their string of top charting singles (Wanna Be With You charted at No. 3 and Still charted at No. 4), becoming their third to chart in the top five, ranking at No. 5 on the Oricon Singles Charts, and remained on the charts for three consecutive weeks.
+"Upturn" continued Lead's string of top charting singles ("Wanna Be with You" charted at No. 3 and "Still" charted at No. 4), becoming their third to chart in the top five, ranking at No. 5 on the Oricon Singles Chart, and remained on the charts for three consecutive weeks.

 The single was released in four editions, a standard CD, two limited CD+DVD combos and a limited CD edition.
 Each editions harbored differing content.
 The standard edition contained the title track and coupling track "Twilight" (トワイライト), along with their corresponding instrumentals.
 Jacket A and B carried the title track and the b-side "Versus", along with their corresponding instrumentals.
-The jacket A DVD harbored the music video to "Upturn", a dance version and the making video; the jacket B DVD contained a solo interview with lead vocalist and group leader, Hiroki Nakadoi, who explained why he was leaving the group, and their complete encore from their fan club event Leaders Party 10! ~Happiness~ (ハピネス☆ / Hapinesu).
+The jacket A DVD harbored the music video to "Upturn", a dance version and the making video; the jacket B DVD contained a solo interview with lead vocalist and group leader, Hiroki Nakadoi, who explained why he was leaving the group, and their complete encore from their fan club event Leaders Party 10!
+(Happiness) ハピネス☆ / Hapinesu).
 Jacket C contained two different coupling tracks, along with the title track, "Take You Higher" and "Friendship", along with all of the corresponding instrumentals.

 "Upturn" was written by Canadian DJ and record producer Vincent DeGiorgio, and Swedish songwriter Johan Röhr, with the lyrics written by the members of Lead.
-The group had worked with DeGiorgio for their previous song, "Still."
+The group had worked with DeGiorgio for their previous song, "Still".
 Johan Röhr had also worked with famous American singer-songwriter Anastacia.
 "Versus" was written and composed by Ava Kay, Craig McKenzie and songwriter Jenna Donnelly, the latter of which who has worked with the likes of Canadian artist Deborah Cox, Spanish artist Rosa López and Japanese artist Namie Amuro.
 The lyrics were written by 7chiKo (7chi子♪) and by Lead's own Shinya Tanuichi.
 7chiKo would later work with the group for their song "Let's Get on It" from their album The Showcase.
 "Take You Higher" was composed by Vincent DeGiorgio and Swedish songwriter Carl Utbult, with the lyrics written, again, by 7chiKo and Shinya.
 The song "Friendship" was written and composed by Kotaro Egami, with the lyrics written by Lead's own Keita Furuya and Shinya Tanuichi.
-Kotaro had previously worked with the group for their song "Thanks for..." from their album Feel the Vibes (2008), and has worked with the likes of singer-songwriter Koda Kumi.
+Kotaro had previously worked with the group for their song "Thanks For..." from their album Feel the Vibes (2008), and has worked with the likes of singer-songwriter Koda Kumi.

 Hiroki's departure

 After Lead celebrated their tenth anniversary with the Leader's Party 10! concert for their fan club in March 2013, vocalist Hiroki Nakadoi stepped away from the group.
-His final single release with Lead was for their single Still, which had been released on December 12, 2012, and his departure was in April the following year.
+His final single release with Lead was for their single "Still", which had been released on December 12, 2012, and his departure was in April the following year.